 Castor (alpha Geminorum - α Gem) - is one of the finest multiple stars in the sky.
 The brightest components, Castor A and Castor B, shine at magnitudes +1.9 and +3.0 respectively.
-With a current separation of 5.0 arc seconds a small 80mm (3.1-inch) refractor at about 100x power will comfortably split the pair into two white components.
-In the 1960s this was a much more difficult task; at closest they were only 1.8 arc seconds apart.
-Since then the stars have widened slightly and will continue to do so until about 2100 after which they start to close up again.
+With a current separation of 5.0 arc seconds, a small 80mm (3.1-inch) refractor at about 100x power will comfortably split the pair into two white components.
+In the 1960s this was a much more difficult task, at closest they were only 1.8 arc seconds apart.
+Since then the stars have widened slightly and will continue to do so until about 2100, after which they will start to close up again.
 The orbital period is 445 years.

-A third much fainter red dwarf companion, Castor C (mag. +9.8) is positioned 71.0 arc seconds from the main pair.
-In addition, each star itself is a spectroscopic binary making a sextuple system in total!
+A third much fainter red dwarf companion, Castor C (mag. +9.8), is positioned 71.0 arc seconds from the main pair.
+In addition, each star itself is a spectroscopic binary making in total a sextuple system.

 Castor has a combined magnitude of +1.58 and is 51 light-years distant.

 Pollux (beta Geminorum - β Gem) - mag. +1.16, is a type K0 orange giant star that's 34 light-years away.
-It's the brightest star in Gemini and is believed to have been originally a blue white A-type main sequence star.
-It's since exhausted the hydrogen at its core and evolved into the orange giant we see today.
+It's the brightest star in Gemini and is believed to have originally been a blue white A-type main sequence star.
+It has since exhausted the hydrogen at its core and evolved into the orange giant we see today.

 Multiple Stars, Double Stars